-With impressive scenery and plenty of things to do, Sri Lanka is a beautiful island to visit in South Asia.
+With impressive scenery and plenty of things to do, Sri Lanka is a beautiful island in South Asia.
 However, getting around Sri Lanka can be a frustratingly time-consuming experience.

-We traveled around Sri Lanka for more than a month and tried various types of transportation in the country.
+We traveled around Sri Lanka for more than a month and tried various types of transportation there.

 In this article, we’ll share Sri Lanka transportation tips for trains, buses, tuk-tuks, and cars.

-In Sri Lanka, people drive on the left, just like in Britain.
-Everyone drives a bit crazy, especially big buses and trucks.
+In Sri Lanka, people drive on the left, just like Britain.
+Everyone drives a bit crazy, huge buses and trucks.

 Unless you have a private driver or rent a tuk-tuk/ car, traveling by public transport in Sri Lanka is hectic and tiresome.

 Trains are usually not on time, and they’re often (or always) over-sold, so there’s a high chance you won’t be able to find a seat.
 Public buses are often overcrowded as well.